 Characteristics of a Railroad-Style Apartment

-Rooms flow into one another generally without hallways
+- Rooms flow into one another generally with hallway(s)

 Railroad-Style Apartment Pros and Cons